Symbian9/qmapshack-doc-wiki/DocGettingStarted.md

 ![Alt text](images/DocGettingStarted/maproom1.png)

 This is what you get on the first start-up.
-MapRoom accepts a few options on the command line.
+QMapShack accepts a few options on the command line.
 The most important ones are:

     -d to enable debug output on the console
     -c <filename> to read the configuration from a configuration file

-The "-c" option is pretty handy if you start MapRoom from a memory stick and want to take your configuration with you.
+The "-c" option is pretty handy if you start QMapShack from a memory stick and want to take your configuration with you.
 If you just start the application like any other application the configuration will be stored where ever your system stores application configurations.